hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/README.md

       * For OpenAI, you will need to set the `OPENAI_API_KEY` environment variable to your API key.
   - By default, TinyTroupe `config.ini` is set to use some specific API, model and related parameters.
 You can customize these values by including your own `config.ini` file in the same folder as the program or notebook you are running.
 An example of a `config.ini` file is provided in the [examples/](./examples/) folder.

->[!IMPORTANT]
+> [!IMPORTANT]
 > **Content Filters**: To ensure no harmful content is generated during simulations, it is strongly recommended to use content filters whenever available at the API level.
-In particular, **if using Azure OpenAI, there\'s extensive support for content moderation, and we urge you to use it.** For details about how to do so, please consult [the corresponding Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/content-filter).
+In particular, **if using Azure OpenAI, there's extensive support for content moderation, and we urge you to use it.** For details about how to do so, please consult [the corresponding Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/content-filter).
 If content filters are in place, and an API call is rejected by them, the library will raise an exception, as it will be unable to proceed with the simulation at that point.

 ## Installation